TSOptics/react-optics-docs/docs/Guides/total_partial.md

 sidebar_position: 1
 ---

-# total vs partial optics
+# Total vs partial optics

 Optics can either be total or partial: